libssh2/libssh2/src/HACKING-CRYPTO.md

 ```
 Release cipher context at ctx.

-4.1) AES
+### 4.1) AES

-4.1.1) AES in CBC block mode.
+#### 4.1.1) AES in CBC block mode.

-`LIBSSH2_AES`
-#define as 1 if the crypto library supports AES in CBC mode, else 0.
+`LIBSSH2_AES`: define as 1 if the crypto library supports AES in CBC mode,
+else 0.
 If defined as 0, the rest of this section can be omitted.

-`ssh2_cipher_aes128`
-AES-128-CBC algorithm identifier initializer.
+`ssh2_cipher_aes128`: AES-128-CBC algorithm identifier initializer. define
-#define with constant value of type SSH2_CIPHER_T().
+with constant value of type SSH2_CIPHER_T().

-`ssh2_cipher_aes192`
-AES-192-CBC algorithm identifier initializer.
+`ssh2_cipher_aes192`: AES-192-CBC algorithm identifier initializer. define
-#define with constant value of type SSH2_CIPHER_T().
+with constant value of type SSH2_CIPHER_T().

-`ssh2_cipher_aes256`
-AES-256-CBC algorithm identifier initializer.
+`ssh2_cipher_aes256`: AES-256-CBC algorithm identifier initializer. define
-#define with constant value of type SSH2_CIPHER_T().
+with constant value of type SSH2_CIPHER_T().

-4.1.2) AES in CTR block mode.
+#### 4.1.2) AES in CTR block mode.

-`LIBSSH2_AES_CTR`
-#define as 1 if the crypto library supports AES in CTR mode, else 0.
+`LIBSSH2_AES_CTR`: define as 1 if the crypto library supports AES in CTR mode,
+else 0.
 If defined as 0, the rest of this section can be omitted.

-`ssh2_cipher_aes128ctr`
-AES-128-CTR algorithm identifier initializer.
+`ssh2_cipher_aes128ctr`: AES-128-CTR algorithm identifier initializer. define
-#define with constant value of type SSH2_CIPHER_T().
+with constant value of type SSH2_CIPHER_T().

-`ssh2_cipher_aes192ctr`
-AES-192-CTR algorithm identifier initializer.
+`ssh2_cipher_aes192ctr`: AES-192-CTR algorithm identifier initializer. define
-#define with constant value of type SSH2_CIPHER_T().
+with constant value of type SSH2_CIPHER_T().

-`ssh2_cipher_aes256ctr`
-AES-256-CTR algorithm identifier initializer.
+`ssh2_cipher_aes256ctr`: AES-256-CTR algorithm identifier initializer. define
-#define with constant value of type SSH2_CIPHER_T().
+with constant value of type SSH2_CIPHER_T().

-4.2) Blowfish in CBC block mode.
+### 4.2) Blowfish in CBC block mode.

-`LIBSSH2_BLOWFISH`
-#define as 1 if the crypto library supports blowfish in CBC mode, else 0.
+`LIBSSH2_BLOWFISH`: define as 1 if the crypto library supports blowfish in CBC
+mode, else 0.
 If defined as 0, the rest of this section can be omitted.

-`ssh2_cipher_blowfish`
-Blowfish-CBC algorithm identifier initializer.
+`ssh2_cipher_blowfish`: Blowfish-CBC algorithm identifier initializer. define
-#define with constant value of type SSH2_CIPHER_T().
+with constant value of type SSH2_CIPHER_T().

-4.3) RC4.
+### 4.3) RC4

-`LIBSSH2_RC4`
-#define as 1 if the crypto library supports RC4 (arcfour), else 0.
+`LIBSSH2_RC4`: define as 1 if the crypto library supports RC4 (arcfour), else
-If defined as 0, the rest of this section can be omitted.
+0. If defined as 0, the rest of this section can be omitted.

-`ssh2_cipher_arcfour`
-RC4 algorithm identifier initializer.
+`ssh2_cipher_arcfour`: RC4 algorithm identifier initializer. define with
-#define with constant value of type SSH2_CIPHER_T().
+constant value of type SSH2_CIPHER_T().

-4.4) CAST5 in CBC block mode.
+### 4.4) CAST5 in CBC block mode

-`LIBSSH2_CAST`
-#define 1 if the crypto library supports cast, else 0.
+`LIBSSH2_CAST`: define 1 if the crypto library supports cast, else 0.
+If
-If defined as 0, the rest of this section can be omitted.
+defined as 0, the rest of this section can be omitted.

 `ssh2_cipher_cast5`
 CAST5-CBC algorithm identifier initializer.
-#define with constant value of type SSH2_CIPHER_T().
+define with constant value of type SSH2_CIPHER_T().

-4.5) Triple DES in CBC block mode.
+### 4.5) Triple DES in CBC block mode

-`LIBSSH2_3DES`
-#define as 1 if the crypto library supports TripleDES in CBC mode, else 0.
+`LIBSSH2_3DES`: define as 1 if the crypto library supports TripleDES in CBC
+mode, else 0.
 If defined as 0, the rest of this section can be omitted.

-`ssh2_cipher_3des`
-TripleDES-CBC algorithm identifier initializer.
+`ssh2_cipher_3des`: TripleDES-CBC algorithm identifier initializer. define
-#define with constant value of type SSH2_CIPHER_T().
+with constant value of type SSH2_CIPHER_T().

-5) Diffie-Hellman support.
+## 5) Diffie-Hellman support.

-`SSH2_DH_GEX_MINGROUP`
-The minimum Diffie-Hellman group length in bits supported by the backend.
+`SSH2_DH_GEX_MINGROUP`: The minimum Diffie-Hellman group length in bits
+supported by the backend.
 Usually defined as 2048.

-`SSH2_DH_GEX_OPTGROUP`
-The preferred Diffie-Hellman group length in bits.
+`SSH2_DH_GEX_OPTGROUP`: The preferred Diffie-Hellman group length in bits.
 Usually defined as 4096.

-`SSH2_DH_GEX_MAXGROUP`
-The maximum Diffie-Hellman group length in bits supported by the backend.
+`SSH2_DH_GEX_MAXGROUP`: The maximum Diffie-Hellman group length in bits
+supported by the backend.
 Usually defined as 8192.

-`SSH2_DH_MAX_MODULUS_BITS`
-The maximum Diffie-Hellman modulus bit count accepted from the server.
-This
+`SSH2_DH_MAX_MODULUS_BITS`: The maximum Diffie-Hellman modulus bit count
-value must be supported by the backend.
-Usually 16384.
+accepted from the server.
+This value must be supported by the backend.
+Usually
+16384.

-5.1) Diffie-Hellman context.
+### 5.1) Diffie-Hellman context

-`ssh2_dh_ctx`
-Type of a Diffie-Hellman computation context.
+`ssh2_dh_ctx`: Type of a Diffie-Hellman computation context.
+Must always be
-Must always be defined.
+defined.

-5.2) Diffie-Hellman computation procedures.
+### 5.2) Diffie-Hellman computation procedures

 ```c
 void ssh2_dh_init(ssh2_dh_ctx *dhctx);
 ```